 A few years ago, hotels were applauded for simply announcing that they’d removed plastic straws from their bars, or were changing linen less frequently in the name of saving energy.
-In 2022, necessity has driven the quest for greener practices forward and token gestures will no longer suffice.
+Today, necessity has driven the quest for greener practices forward and token gestures will no longer suffice.
 But as we all strive to make more sustainable choices, how much of an issue is greenwashing?
 And how can you avoid it?
 We sought expert advice…

 How To Avoid Greenwashing When Travelling: The Expert Advice

 Ecotourism Greenwashing: Is It A Problem?

 Sustainable travel and ecotourism is top of the agenda as the tourism industry starts to rebuild post-pandemic.
 As companies strive to recoup losses, many have spent this enforced hiatus figuring out how to come back stronger and more sustainably.
 But as companies shout about their green credentials and eco-initiatives, how can you cut through the noise and make truly responsible travel choices?